 If you want to spend a few sunny weeks learning, meeting new people, immersing yourself in a different culture, and developing useful skills for your career, you can do no better than a summer TEFL course.

-Where to Take a TEFL Course in the Summer
+Popular countries to take a TEFL course in the summer

-If you are planning on doing your TEFL course in summer, you should consider picking somewhere with warm, sunny weather, and maybe even some beaches.
+If you are planning on doing your TEFL course in summer, you'll likely want to pick somewhere with warm, sunny weather, and maybe even some beaches.
 After all, what's the point of traveling in summer if you are not going to soak up some rays?

 Spain has dry, sunny weather for months on end, a wonderful blend of diverse cities, beaches, and small towns, and cheap and plentiful transport links to the rest of Europe.
 Do your TEFL course during the day and then spend your warm summer nights sipping sangria and dancing until dawn in cities like Barcelona, Madrid, or Valencia.
 If you can think of a better way to spend a summer, let us know.